 The harbor at Burlington, exposed to winds from the south and the northwest, offered little protection for vessels until work on a federally funded breakwater began in 1837.
-Completed in 1854 at a cost of $28,727, the V-shaped breakwater was 1,000 feet in length, had a budget of $28,727, and was completed in 1854.
-The breakwater was subsequently lengthened as wharf construction continued to grow both north and south along the Burlington waterfront.
+Completed in 1854 at a cost of $28,727, the V-shaped breakwater was 1,000 feet in length but was subsequently lengthened as wharf construction continued to grow along the Burlington waterfront.

-In 1867, the breakwater was extended 1,500 feet to the north using the same type of construction as in the original breakwater: wooden cribs, 80 to 100 feet long by 30 feet wide filled with stone ballast.
+In 1867, the breakwater was extended 1,500 feet to the north using the same type of construction as in the original breakwater: wooden cribs, 80 to 100 feet long by 30 feet wide, that were filled with stone ballast.
 A 360-foot section of breakwater was completed north of the extended original breakwater in 1890, leaving at 200-foot opening between the two.

 In December 1876, the ninety-foot-long wooden schooner General Butler, captained by James Montgomery, left Isle La Motte bound for Burlington loaded with thirty tons of marble.
 Captain Montgomery had a deckhand on board plus his sixteen-year-old daughter and her girlfriend and an injured quarry worker headed for the hospital in Burlington.
 During the journey, a storm blew up, and a mountainous wave struck the vessel, tearing its wheel from the rudder post.
 An anchor was tossed overboard to hold the schooner in place until means for steering the vessel could be jerry-rigged.
 This improvised tiller, however, proved ineffective, and the schooner struck the Burlington Breakwater.
-Captain Montgomery succeeded in getting those aboard the General Butler safely onto the breakwater, where they faced the prospect of dying from exposure.
+Captain Montgomery succeeded in getting those aboard the General Butler safely onto the breakwater, where they then faced the prospect of dying from exposure.

-The lights were manned until 1938.
-On the evening when the lights were manually lit for the last time, Keeper Rolla W. Hill was ceremoniously accompanied back to shore by a small flotilla of twelve boats carrying seventy-five people.
+On the evening in 1938 when the lights were manually lit for the last time, Keeper Rolla W. Hill was ceremoniously accompanied back to shore by a small flotilla of twelve boats carrying seventy-five people.